alexngolx/comp9517_FreeRobux/README.md

   - 2×2 cells per block
   - L2-Hys block normalization
 - **SVM classifier** for classification

-**Training Configuration:**
 - **Preprocessing pipeline:** Images are resized to 128×128, converted to grayscale, Gaussian blur is applied, and Contrast Limited Adaptive Histogram Equalization (CLAHE) is used for contrast enhancement
-- **Hyperparameter tuning:** Unfortunately, due to the complexity and length of training, cross-validation was not used to perform hyper-parameter tuning.
-Instead, iterative A/B testing was adopted to iteratively explore the hyperparameter space and maximise model performance.

 The notebook extracts regions of interest (ROIs) from YOLO bounding boxes, computes HOG features, and provides top-3 class predictions with probability scores.